flex-dapps/enzypt/README.md

 Params
 ```
 {
-    zipFileHash: String, // IPFS hash of the Zip file
+    zipFileHash: String, // IPFS hash of the zip file
     metaFileHash: String // IPFS hash of the meta file
 }
 ```